Table of Contents

-If you don’t have a clear purpose and vision, with goals and steps to reach those goals — you won’t have a profitable group.
+If you don’t have a clear purpose and vision, you won’t have a profitable group with goals and steps to reach those goals.
 Plain and simple.
 It’ll be mayhem, a waste of time, and you won’t get results.

 And that’s the biggest reason Facebook groups don’t make money or grow the way they imagined.

-You could have 50,000 members, but if you don’t have a clear purpose, goals, vision, and a target audience, then you don’t have a hope of profiting from your group.
+You could have 50,000 members, but if you don’t have a clear purpose, goals, vision, and a target audience, you don’t hope to profit from your group.